jarkkokovala/distsys19/project1/documentation/measurements.md

 ### What is the average time for sending 50 messages between two nodes (random payload)?

 For this measurement the client sent 50 small (~4 kB) file upload requests to the dfs.

+Instead of measuring communication between the nodes we measure system performance from the client's point of view.
+We ask 'when is the file available' / 'when is the file reliably available'  (i.e. stored on primary/replica file server).

+The average time for the two events:

+* primary file stored and available
+    * mean: 0.750013
+    * min: 0.696061
+    * max: 0.795315
+* replica file stored and available:
+    * mean: 0.750013
+    * min: 0.696061
+    * max: 0.795315

 ### Choose 3 different fixed message sizes (payloads for min, average, max), what is the average time when sending 25 in each case?